-How to Successfully Introduce and Market a CBD Product
+How to Successfully Introduce and Market a CBD Product in 2021

 In the past 5 years, CBD has gone from virtual obscurity to news headlines and a billion-dollar global industry.
 Kids with epilepsy can use it as an alternative to seizure medication, while insomniacs can get a full night’s sleep using the oil.
 CBD is a practical miracle supplement, with only a handful of side effects compared to mainstream medication for anxiety or insomnia.
 You know this firsthand because you sell CBD.

 Since 2016, the number of Google searches for CBD has increased exponentially.
 As you can see by the Google Trends chart below, people are taking an interest in this product to see how it can improve their lives and treat ongoing medical conditions.